suseclee/monitoring/README-nfs.md

             claimName: nfs-pvc
    ~~~
    2. ```kubeclt apply -f test-pod.yaml```
-   3. check the test-pod
+   3. check the test-pod    
-        + red if you see tes-pod is pending status, then there is a problem with server connection or configuration to NFS.
+        + if you see tes-pod is pending status, then there is a problem with server connection or configuration to NFS.
         ```kubectl get pod -n monitoring```
-        * green if you see test-pod is completed, then you are ready to use nfs PVC.
+        * if you see test-pod is completed, then you are ready to use nfs PVC.
         ```kubectl get pod -n monitoring --show-all```
    4. check the NFS-SUCCESS file created by test-pod.yaml
       i. ```sudo mount -t nfs 10.86.1.244:/var/nfs /mnt```